bosifullstack/dotfiles/vim-example/pack/coc/start/coc.nvim-release/Readme.md

 xmap <leader>a  <Plug>(coc-codeaction-selected)
 nmap <leader>a  <Plug>(coc-codeaction-selected)

-" Remap keys for applying codeAction to the current line. nmap <leader>ac  <Plug>(coc-codeaction)
+" Remap keys for applying codeAction to the current buffer. nmap <leader>ac  <Plug>(coc-codeaction)
 " Apply AutoFix to problem on the current line. nmap <leader>qf  <Plug>(coc-fix-current)